 In sum, it is a very complex struggle, as is the weavers’ struggle.
 If a political party arrives and says “Ah, we are going to offer you this and that,” the weavers also have a tendency to follow that party.
-These are very complicated struggles when they are waged in precarious economic conditions and in situations where education is lacking.
+These are very complicated struggles when they are waged in precarious economic.

 MF: What struggles are the weavers waging?

 AC: They fight for several things.
 First, that weavings, textiles, and indigenous clothing be recognized as collective knowledge, rather than as individual knowledge, because what the state does is the following:

 Imagine that you are a designer and you go to a place and tell a weaver, “Lady, I would like you to make this huipil, but do not put the bird here, put it there.”
 Then, after you have the textile, you tell the weaver, “Now you cannot make any more textiles with this design, because if you do, you are stealing from me.
 It’s my design.”